mirror/dd-wrt/src/router/krb5/doc/html/_sources/user/user_commands/ksu.rst.txt

     specifies that the **proxiable** option should be requested for the ticket.

+**-P**
+    specifies that the **proxiable** option should not be requested for the ticket, even if the default configuration is to ask for proxiable tickets.

 **-f**
     option specifies that the **forwardable** option should be requested for the ticket.

+**-F**
+    option specifies that the **forwardable** option should not be requested for the ticket, even if the default configuration is to ask for forwardable tickets.

 **-e** *command* [*args* ...]
     ksu proceeds exactly the same as if it was invoked without the